Hidden Dreams

 Hours pass, but none of us grow tired, not even Tzina.

-The physical muscles and wings move, again, and again.
+The muscles and wings move, again, and again, without thought.

-And some energy muscle within us, takes hold of the energy web.
+An energy limb within us, takes hold of the great web, and pulls us along.

 Balshown takes the lead, and guides us where to fly.